danielloader/kubernetes-sdlc/docs/end-to-end.md

 ![sandbox promotion](images/change-promotion-platform-a.drawio.svg)

+!!! note "Note about Application Sandbox use-cases"

+    While this end to end guide is primarily focused on a platform team and their change cycle, it is applicable to application teams with some caveats and simplifications:

+    - **You don't need to branch the plaform repository (nor you should have the permissions to do so) in order to provision a sandbox.**

+        This is because you have no need to backport changes into the Development cluster platform components, and it allows you to track the moving but stable state of the Development cluster platform components.
+If as in this guide you need additional platform components they must go through the platform team change cycle and land on development before they can be synced into the application sandboxes.

+        This may seem long winded but it means you have more confidence on migrating your application level changes back to the Development environment as the platform service components you are working against were deployed there first and identical to your sandbox environment.

+    - **By virtue of this you also inherit the platform state from Development.**

+        Because sandboxes are effectively clones of Development that track Developments upstream platform you can keep them running for extended periods of time where it makes sense.
+Though in addition to this you would need to run the infrastructure as code pipelines that created the sandbox in the first place occasionally to trigger realignment to match the Kubernetes version running in Development.

+    - **Change promotion should be a case of adding, upgrading or removing HelmRelease objects in environments.**

+      Your applications need to be components, and components get versioned via HelmRelease version values.
+As such promotion is as simple as promoting those changes up the chain of environments and testing at each waypoint.

 ### Provisioning a Platform Sandbox

 The first action with this diagram the first task is creating a branch in this repository to do work in, branched from `main`.